-Air cleaners (also called air purifiers) are a hot topic right now, due to the potential to be exposed to the SARS-CoV-2 virus by breathing contaminated air.
+Air cleaners (please don’t call them air purifiers, we can’t ever purify the air – what does that even mean…?) are a hot topic right now, due to the potential to be exposed to the SARS-CoV-2 virus by breathing contaminated air.
 The risk of getting infected is higher in buildings, in situations that are crowded with people that you do not know and that may be infectious, when there is loud talking and vocalizing, and when you are exposed for a longer period of time to higher concentrations, which can happen indoors in spaces without enough ventilation (outside air).

 Air cleaners are helpful as an added supplement in buildings that are unable to provide high enough clean (virus-free) air to maintain low aerosol concentrations, which is typically accomplished by supplying some combination of outside air and high-efficiency-particle filtered air.
 It is best to learn a little about air cleaners before you go out and purchase one (you could but you might be wasting your money).
 You could end up spending hundreds of dollars on an air cleaner that moves little or no air and generates ozone.
 Like what happened here with the Sharper Image’s Ionic Breeze (we also tested this air cleaner in this paper and found it did nothing really).